New Zealand’s path to prosperity began with rejecting democratic socialism

 Meanwhile, here in the Americas, Venezuela sits at the opposite end of the spectrum—dead last or close to it in every measure of freedom.
 The result?
 All the hot air from politicians there about “We will help people” has come to nothing but despair, misery, hunger, impoverishment, and tyranny.
 The one–way human traffic speaks volumes.
 It is a story of failure and human tragedy that socialism produces repeatedly.

 New Zealand’s experience is one of numerous examples in which socialism caused ruin that capitalism then fixed.
-(Germany under Ludwig Erhard after World War II is an especially spectacular one).
+(Germany under Ludwig Erhard after the Second World War is an especially spectacular one).
 I know of no cases in history in which capitalism produced disaster that socialism then repaired.
 None.
 The only thing socialism does for poor people, it seems, is give them lots of company.
-What New Zealand did, central-planning disasters from Venezuela to Cuba to California must eventually imitate to recover.
+What New Zealand did, central–planning disasters from Venezuela to Cuba to California must eventually imitate to recover.

 What is the big–picture lesson here?
 Montesquieu, the French Enlightenment thinker, summed it up in 1748: “Countries are well cultivated, not as they are fertile, but as they are free.”